SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 It is not the rasterizer.
 It is the object that makes the public drawing model coherent.

-Callers reach that model through `IImageProcessingContext.Paint(...)`.
+Callers usually reach that model through `IImageProcessingContext.Paint(...)`.

+When callers already have an `ImageFrame` or `ImageFrame<TPixel>`, the public `CreateCanvas(...)` frame extensions create a canvas directly over that frame.
+The caller owns the returned canvas and must dispose it to replay recorded work into the frame.

 `DrawingCanvas<TPixel>` is the typed implementation that carries the target pixel format for brush normalization, readback, and backend execution.
 Factory methods return `DrawingCanvas` so CPU and GPU entry points expose the same